3.6 Integration of young people in the labour market

 Reconciliation of private and working life for young people

-The Act on Equality between Men and Women prohibits discrimination based on gender, and requires the promotion of gender equality.
+The Act on Equality between Men and Women (in Finnish) prohibits discrimination based on gender, and requires the promotion of gender equality.
 There is a long history of promoting gender equality in Finland, particularly regarding pay, working conditions, terms of employment, and career development.
 There are also various forms of financial support and child care arrangements available for families, such as a maternity grant, maternity leave, parental leave, paternity leave, child care leave and child benefits.

 Funding of existing schemes/initiatives